odkr/sucgi/docs/testing.md

 ## Superuser privileges

-suCGI requires superuser privileges.
+SuCGI requires superuser privileges.
 Consequently, so do some tests.
 Of those, some can use mock-up system calls and may therefore be run without superuser privileges.
 Others, however, have to be skipped.